 - Moderate Bitrate: Shooting at the lower 360Mbps bitrate will only require UHS-II v60 cards – this is a more practical bitrate for most people.

-- Photographers: Pick the fastest memory card for your shooting style.
-If you burst a lot and need that buffer cleared as quickly as possible, go with the v90 cards, otherwise, v60 cards are fine, or even U3 UHS-I cards for more casual photography or landscape photography.
+- Photographers: Choose the fastest memory card that suits your shooting style.
+If you burst a lot and need that buffer cleared as quickly as possible, opt for the v90 cards; otherwise, v60 cards are sufficient, or even U3 UHS-I cards for more casual photography or landscape photography.

 - Memory Card Capacity: No limit to memory card size in the Fujifilm X-T5.

-The above chart gives you a visual and shows the top two video bitrates on the Fujifilm X-T5 compared to the speeds of the best cards.
-These are the best-performing cards with the current X-Processsor 5 series of Fujifilm cameras.
+The above chart provides a visual representation and compares the top two video bitrates on the Fujifilm X-T5 with the speeds of the best cards.
+These are the best-performing cards with the current X-Processor 5 series of Fujifilm cameras.
 I’ve included both v90 and v60 cards in the chart.

 This chart illustrates the buffer performance with each card.